top of page

 Understanding Dividend Growth

 Dividend growth stocks are companies that raise their payouts year after year.
+Think Dividend Aristocrats and Dividend Kings.
+These are companies like Johnson & Johnson, Coca-Cola, and Procter & Gamble that have raised dividends through recessions, pandemics, and market crashes.
 Instead of giving you the biggest check today, they focus on steady increases over time.

 This growth helps protect your income against inflation.
 Imagine a $1 dividend that grows 6% each year.
 In about 12 years, that payment doubles to $2.
 Costs may rise, but your income rises too.